🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Crucial?
 You bet.

-Endocannabinoids anandamide (AEA, or the bliss molecule) and 2-arachidonoylglycerol (2-AG) act on the cannabinoid receptors CB1 and CB2, which then send signals to specific parts of the body, telling them to take an action of some sort.
-Certain enzymes break down the endocannabinoids.
+Endocannabinoids anandamide (AEA, or the bliss molecule) and 2-arachidonoylglycerol (2-AG) act on the cannabinoid receptors CB1 and CB2, which are found in relative abundance in the brain regions and immune system.
+These receptors then send signals to specific parts of the human body, telling them to take an action of some sort.
+Certain enzymes, like the fatty acid amide hydrolase (FAAH), break down the endocannabinoids.

-The theory is that a shortage of these endocannabinoids causes problems, as one would suspect.
+The theory is that a shortage of these endocannabinoids, such as in central anandamide deficiency, has clinical implications and causes health problems, as one would suspect.
 It doesn’t take a scientist to figure that out.
 These deficiencies could be caused by genetic or congenital defects, injury, or other diseases.

 The problem is narrowing down what specific issues come up and what to do about them.
 Because the ECS does so much, it’s hard — almost impossible — to tweak one area without affecting the others.